Swapcast Consummation with The Wondering Jews

 Alex Halperin (02:05):

-but Dennis Brown was a, was a pretty fascinating guy.
-He died about two years ago, I think, and I met him briefly, although he was, he was quite frail and never really had the chance to interview him.
+Dennis Peron was a pretty fascinating guy.
+He died about two years ago, I think, and I met him briefly, although he was quite frail and never really had the chance to interview him.

 Donnell Alexander (02:17):